Once a worker submits a prohibited action (formerly known as a discriminatory action) complaint, the employer goes through the following process.

 Both you and the worker are free to resolve a complaint at any time on your own.
 Workers are also free to withdraw complaints at any time.
 The prevention officer may ask you whether you are interested in settling the worker’s complaint.

-2. Our Compliance section reviews the complaint
+2. Our prohibited action complaint team reviews the complaint

 Before mediation, we will provide you with full details of the complaint and subsequent inquiry.

-If a mediated settlement can’t be reached, we will invite you to submit a formal response to the complaint and one of our Compliance lawyers will make a decision on the complaint.
+If a mediated settlement can’t be reached, we will invite you to submit a formal response to the complaint and one of our lawyers will make a decision on the complaint.

 3. We decide if prohibited action took place

 If we find that prohibited action took place, we will typically require further submissions from you and the worker on what remedy to award the worker.
 The primary objective of the remedy award is to put the worker in the same position as the worker would have been in if the prohibited action or the failure to pay wages had not occurred.
-The Compliance lawyer will make a decision on the remedy award and you will be issued with one or more formal orders to remedy the worker’s situation.
+The lawyer will make a decision on the remedy award and you will be issued with one or more formal orders to remedy the worker’s situation.

 If we decide that prohibited action didn’t take place, we will dismiss the complaint and no orders will be issued.